message/iata/NZ.md

 - nationals of Afghanistan arriving in New Zealand on or before 12 December 2022.
 9. Passengers must have a negative COVID-19 test taken at most 72 hours before departure from the first international embarkation point.
 Tests accepted are: antigen, LAMP, NAAT, PCR, RT-PCR and TMA tests.
 More details can be found at <a href="https://tinyurl.com/39tsn56h">https://tinyurl.com/39tsn56h</a>
 - This does not apply to:
-- passengers arriving from Antarctica, Australia, Cook Isl., Fiji, Kiribati, Marshall Isl., Micronesia (Federated States), Nauru, New Caledonia, Niue, Palau, Samoa, Solomon Isl., Tokelau, Tonga, Tuvalu or Vanuatu;
+- passengers arriving from Antarctica, Australia, Cook Isl., Fiji, Kiribati, Marshall Isl., Micronesia (Federated States), Nauru, New Caledonia, Niue, Palau, Samoa, Solomon Isl., Tonga, Tuvalu or Vanuatu;
 - passengers arriving from Brazil, India, Indonesia, Pakistan or Papua New Guinea;
 - passengers younger than 2 years;
 - passengers with a medical certificate specifying that the passenger cannot take a test due to medical reasons and does not have COVID-19 symptoms.
 The certificate must be issued at most 72 hours before departure from the first embarkation point;